-But Vietnamese Bo Kho asks for curry powder, so I figured this was as good a recipe as any try it.
+But Vietnamese Bo Kho asks for curry powder, so I figured this was as good a recipe as any to give it a try.

-There are so many different aromatics in this Bo Kho, it's hard to know what adds the most flavor.
-Honestly, it doesn't matter whether it was the onions, ginger, garlic, 5-Spice powder, the star anise, the curry powder or something else--because really I think it was all of it working together.
+There are so many different aromatics in this Bo Kho, that it's hard to know what adds the most flavor.
+Honestly, it doesn't matter whether it was the onions, ginger, garlic, 5-Spice powder, star anise, curry powder, or something else--because really I think it was all of it working together.

 Have Left Over Stew Meat?
 Make These Recipes!